FMSC-Measurements/FScruiser/Doc/Dependencies.md

 ### Crashes
 for crash reports and logging exceptions

+### Distribute
+for hooking up automatic update from AppCenter when using AppCenter for distributing. **Remove this dependancy when distributing to Play Store**

+## Newtonsoft.Json
+for serializing cruisers in `TallySettingsDataService.cs`

 ## Plugin.Permissions
 for checking and requesting permissions if disabled.
 Depends on Plugin.CurrentActivity on Android